 Jerry was born in Francisco, Indiana, thirty years ago.
-His mother always wanted to be a gospel singer herself, but circumstances had kept her from achieving her ambition so she transferred it to her children.
-It was Jerry who made her dreams come true.
+His mother al-ways wanted to be a gospel singer herself, but circumstances had kept her from achieving her ambition so she transferred it to her children.
+It was Jerry who made her dreams come

 When Jerry graduated from high school in Francisco, he planned to take up journalism; but one day he attended a camp meeting at Olivet College in Illinois.
 There he met three boys who were students at the college, and with them he formed a quartet.
-The president of Olivet College heard them sing together, was interested, and persuaded Jerry to enter the university.
+The president of Olivet College heard them sing together, was interested, and persuaded Jerry to interested, and persuaded Jerry to enter the university.
 He spent three years there, majoring in English Literature.

-Soon after he left college in 1931 he joined a traveling Evangelistic Party. and went with it all over the country until 1936, when he joined the staff of WHJB in Greensburg, Pa., a sister station of KQV.
-He graduated to KQV in 1938, and in the three years he has been with the station has sung almost a thousand hymns.
+Soon after he left college in 1931 he joined a traveling Evangelistic Party, and went with it all over the country until 1936, when he joined the staff of WHJB in Greensburg, Pa., a sister station of KQV.
+He graduated to KQV in 1938, and in the three years he has now with the station has sung almost been with the station has sung almost a thousand hymns.